peterldowns/pgtestdb/README.md

   // after it has been fully migrated.
 For instance, it may return a hash of all
   // of the migration names and contents.
   //
-  // testdb will use the returned Hash to identify a template database.
+  // pgtestdb will use the returned Hash to identify a template database.
 If a
   // Migrator returns a Hash that has already been used to create a template
   // database, it is assumed that the database need not be recreated since it
   // would result in the same schema and data.